In industry lingo: “How do MCs and IPs use ENs for DDs?”

 - Industry reports are published by research firms, industry associations and government agencies, some of which are even free to access.
 In addition to being a digest of relevant public information, they often include components of custom data collected for the report.

 - Press clippings.
-Considering all relevant press on the TCCs are a “hygiene factor” to every serious DD.
+Considering all relevant press on the TCCs are a “hygiene factor” to every serious Due Diligence.
 There are multiple services that aggregate all published articles, by keywords.

 - Internal knowledge repositories.
 Certain consulting firms have over time accumulated significant internal databases.
 These will help you to approach different markets and industries, based on previous projects or original research that the firm has done.
 Although sanitized from confidential/client-specific data, these guides can be tremendously helpful in understanding e.g. value-chain dynamics or niche technical solutions.